camposamanda/tutorials/your_first_github_commit_quick_demo.md

 - go to your local repository and open it in the terminal
 - use the 'git innit' command to initialize as a github folder
+- use 'git status'and note that there are 2 files in your local repository that are not synced.
+However we will sync just one first.
 - use 'git add .gitignore' to add your first file
 - use 'git status' to check that your first file has been staged to be synced with the remote repository
 - use 'git commit -m 'this is my first commit' ' to commit the staged file